Everest Base Camp Trek with Chopper Return- 11 Days

 What to Expect on the Everest Trek?

 The adventure journey begins with a short scenic flight to Lukla from Kathmandu.
-Furthermore, trekkers walk on mesmerizing trails that scintillate through the trans-Himalayan terrains of the Khumbu and progress onwards until finally reaching the base camp at an elevation of 5,364 meters.
+Furthermore, trekkers hike on mesmerizing trails that scintillate through the trans-Himalayan terrains of the Khumbu and progress onwards until finally reaching the base camp at an elevation of 5,364 meters.

 The journey includes visiting many prominent Sherpa villages and settlements of the Khumbu, like Namche Bazaar, Tengboche, Dingboche, and Pheriche.
 Throughout the journey, the sight of Everest and other peaks like Lhotse, the Ama Dablam, Tawache, the Kongdi RI, and the Thamserku among many others, adorn the distant vistas of the Sherpa capital.